 On May 4, 2021, we through a joint venture with our sponsor, or the Amazon Cleveland JV, acquired an Amazon "last mile", 168,750 square foot distribution facility located at 10801 Madison Avenue, Cleveland, Ohio, or the Madison Ave Property, for a purchase price of \$30,800,000, exclusive of closing costs and other adjustments.
 The property is leased to a subsidiary of Amazon.com Inc., or Amazon, under a new, 10-year triple-net lease which is guaranteed by Amazon.
-We and our sponsor own 9.9% and 90.1% of the membership interests in the Amazon Cleveland JV.
-We intend, but are not obligated, to purchase 100% of the membership interests from our sponsor.
+We currently own 100% of the property owner, a subsidiary of the Amazon Cleveland JV.